MauerLab/DJExpress/README.md

     by the fit model (**model.fit**), and user-defined FDR and logFC cutoffs.

-For most users, the top relevant element in DJEanalize() output object is **dje.sig** , a data frame with the differentially expressed junctions considered significant based on the FDR and logFC cutoffs *(for this particular example, since the gtf used only contained chr1
+For most users, the top relevant element in DJEanalyze() output object is **dje.sig** , a data frame with the differentially expressed junctions considered significant based on the FDR and logFC cutoffs *(for this particular example, since the gtf used only contained chr1